 Who Can Buy A House In Bulgaria?

-Since 2012 all EU persons are allowed to buy land and property in Bulgaria (without registering a business).
+- Since 2012 all EU persons are allowed to buy land and property in Bulgaria (without registering a business).
 This applies to houses with gardens, all plots that are within the zoning of settlements, apartments coming with land, offices and other commercial properties.
-The same regulation applies for citizens of countries from the European Economic Area (EEA), which the UK might be soon a part of or not… Who knows?
-At the moment we still have no idea how Brexit will impact this.
+The same regulation applies to citizens of countries from the European Economic Area (EEA).

-For all other persons, who are not citizens of the EU or EEA countries, there is a restriction on buying land in Bulgaria however if you want to buy a house in Bulgaria you’ll need to register a Bulgarian company.
-Please note, buying a property does not entitle non-EU residents you to any kind of permanent visa.
+- For those not citizens of EU or EEA countries, there is a restriction on buying land in Bulgaria however if you want to buy a house (with land) in Bulgaria you’ll need to register a Bulgarian company.
+Please note, that buying a property does not entitle non-EU residents to any kind of permanent visa.
 This must be sought separately.

 Don’t Buy A Property Before You’ve Visited Bulgaria

 Bulgaria is not a large country and nor is it densely populated.
 The population of Bulgaria is shrinking rapidly and many young people don’t want the burden of taking on their ancestral country home which is usually dilapidated and falling down.
-Wages in Bulgaria are the lowest within Europe and the national monthly wage is 1350 Lev.
-The cost of renovating a house in Bulgaria can easily reach £20,000 although you should budget and be prepared to spend more (over a period of time).
+Wages in Bulgaria are the lowest in Europe and the national monthly wage is 1500 Lev.
+The cost of renovating a house in Bulgaria can easily reach £20,000 though & you should budget and be prepared to spend more (over a period of time).

-Bulgaria varies enormously from incredibly rural hamlets, to small villages, larger towns and bustling cities.
-Some villages are entirely dead and if you purchase without seeing, you might be the only inhabitant!
+Bulgaria varies enormously from incredibly rural hamlets to small villages, larger towns and bustling cities.
+Some villages are entirely dead and if you purchase a house without seeing it, you might be the only inhabitant!
 Some areas attract large numbers of British immigrants and some areas are much more expensive than others.
 You absolutely must visit to get an insight into the area.

 How To Find Homes For Sale In Bulgaria